srmagar2002/calculator/README.md

 # **Basic WPF Calculator App**
 This is a basic calculator application I created using Windows Presentation Foundation (WPF) in C#.
 It supports standard arithmetic operations such as addition, subtraction, multiplication, and division.

+### **History Feature (2024-10-03)**
+he History ListView component displays a log of previous calculations, allowing users to review or select past operations for reuse in the calculator.

+**Features:**
+- Displays the operands, operator, and result of each calculation in a stacked format.
+- Supports auto-scrolling, showing the most recent calculations at the top.
+- Limits the history to 20 entries to avoid clutter.
+- Allows users to reselect a previous calculation from the history, reloading its operands and operator back into the calculator for further use.
+- Press `CH` to clear history

 ### **Installation**

 **Step 1: Clone the repo**